rmaarle/me41035/content/pages/index.rst

 ============

 Students will register with the coordinator at their home university.
-There are limited slots for students from each of the participating universities.
+There are a guaranteed number of slots for students from each of the participating universities.
 Excess students will be placed on a waiting list.
 Slots will be filled on a first come, first serve basis.

 **Registration deadline is April 16, 2021.**